 Special Resources and Programs:

-Periodically, the anthropology faculty offers field schools in prehistoric archaeology, oral history and folklore, and geography.
+Periodically, the anthropology faculty offers field schools in archaeology and ethnography.
 Students also are encouraged to participate in research programs in New England and the Maritime Provinces currently in progress.
 In recent years students have been hired to work on archaeology field and laboratory projects, in the Maine Folklife Center, and the Hudson Museum of Anthropology.